evrythng/evrythng-openapi-tools/README.md

 Print a reduced JSON Schema of a schema component for documentation purposes.

 `$ evrythng-openapi-tools print $inputFile schema $schemaName`

+### Print Operations

+Print Request/Response widget pairs for a given `tag` all at the same time.
+You will be asked to order the applicable summaries before the final output is printed.

+`$ evrythng-openapi-tools print $inputFile operations $tag`

 ### Print Operation